Large-scale Modeling of the Observed Power Spectrum Multipoles: Introduction

 This work builds directly on Refs.~\cite{18CastorinaWA} and \cite{24PSM_SFB}, improving the formalism and incorporating observational effects that are crucial for application to survey data.
-For PS multipoles $L>0$, the computation of PSM in Ref.~\cite{24PSM_SFB} relies on the generalized SFB (gSFB) power spectrum, which is cumbersome and slow to calculate due to the gSFB basis being overcomplete with redundancies in both angular and radial indices (see \cref{sec:gSFB} for details).
+For power spectrum with multipoles $L>0$, the computation of PSM in Ref.~\cite{24PSM_SFB} relies on the generalized SFB (gSFB) power spectrum, which is cumbersome and slow to calculate due to the gSFB basis being overcomplete with redundancies in both angular and radial indices (see \cref{sec:gSFB} for details).
 Here we switch the mapping to the discrete SFB (dSFB) basis \cite{19Samushia_SFB,21Gebhardt_SuperFab}, a proper basis decomposing a finite volume.
 Besides computational efficiency with fewer modes, the dSFB basis provides better numerical stability compared to the continuous one, discussed in detail in Refs.~\cite{19Samushia_SFB,24GR_SFB}.
 Moreover, the proper separation between angular and radial modes offered by the dSFB basis also allows easier modeling of window effects and integral constraints \cite{91Peacock,19Mattia_IC} through fast matrix multiplication, which is harder to achieve in the cSFB or gSFB basis.

 Our main result is Eq.~\eqref{eq:PSM-to-dSFB}.
-The exact modeling of the PSM with non-perturbative WA effects and redshift evolution under window convolution has been achieved in Ref.~\cite{22CatorinaGR-P}, going through the configuration-space correlation function, while the effects of integral constraints (IC) on PSM have been studied in detail in Ref.~\cite{19Mattia_IC} under the plane-parallel limit.
+The exact modeling of the PSM with non-perturbative wide-angle effects and redshift evolution under window convolution has been achieved in Ref.~\cite{22CatorinaGR-P}, going through the configuration-space correlation function, while the effects of integral constraints (IC) on PSM have been studied in detail in Ref.~\cite{19Mattia_IC} under the plane-parallel limit.
 For the first time, we can exactly and consistently model all these effects in PSM without any approximation, and achieve fast evaluation if all mapping matrices, which do not have any cosmology dependence, are precomputed.

-In order to robustly model IC effects in the PSM, we revisit their treatment in the dSFB basis, where such effects can be handled most naturally.
+In order to robustly model the effects of integral constraint in the PSM, we revisit their treatment in the dSFB basis, where such effects can be handled most naturally.
 Building on Refs.~\cite{21Gebhardt_SuperFab,23Gebhard_SFB_eBOSS}, our formulation extends these previous results to arbitrary ICs and provides a more succinct presentation, enabling their incorporation into the PSM through Eq.~\eqref{eq:PSM-to-dSFB}.

 In this work we adopt the discretized spherical Bessel functions, $g_{n\ell}(x)$ defined in Eq.~\eqref{eq:gnl}, as our choice of radial basis functions.
 Alternative radial bases, such as Laguerre polynomials \cite{13Leistedt_flaglet,15Leistedt_3DWL_wavelet} and Chebyshev polynomials \cite{17AngPow,24Chiarenza}, have also been employed in cosmological contexts.
 However, the SFB basis has a unique advantage: as the eigenfunctions of the Laplacian, it preserves the Fourier wavenumber $k$, enabling a direct connection to perturbation theory and standard Cartesian Fourier-space analyses.
 This accounts for the prevalence of the spherical Bessel functions over other radial functions and motivates our adoption of the dSFB basis.